 The training isn’t about how to be a virtual assistant but how to tailor their skills to your virtual office space.

-Running your marketing, managing your social media accounts, scheduling your meetings, and handling payroll; all of these would typically be bespoke for every virtual office.
+Running your marketing, managing your social media accounts, scheduling your meetings, and handling payroll would typically be bespoke for every virtual office.
 So you want to make sure yours is unique, hence the reason to train your virtual assistant according to your company culture and goals.

 - Define their role